pravega/pravega-sensor-collector/README.md

 4. If you have deployed Flink Tools, within 2 minutes, on the SDP host, you should see the sample events written to the directory `/desdp/lts/edge-data-project-pvc-*/streaming-data-platform/$(hostname)/sensors-parquet/`.

-#### Parquet
+#### Raw file

-Parquet data is parsed to efficiently produce events in JSON format.
-When possible, integers and floating point values will be converted to their corresponding JSON data types.
+Raw file data can be ingested in byte array format.
+Each file is sent as a single event.

-The script [run-with-gradle-parquet-files-ingest.sh](pravega-sensor-collector\scripts\run-with-gradle-parquet-file-ingest.sh) can be edited for testing.
+The script [run-with-gradle-raw-file.sh](pravega-sensor-collector\scripts\run-with-gradle-raw-file.sh) can be edited for testing.

-Note: For windows, Hadoop requires native libraries on Windows to work properly.
-You can download `Winutils.exe` to fix this.
-See [here](https://cwiki.apache.org/confluence/display/HADOOP2/WindowsProblems).

 ## Phase IV Leap Wireless Gateway Integration